 It could be recommended that keeping other things such as movies and photos on external hard drives would be beneficial as it means there’s no wasted memory on your PC.
 Even with the limited storage, the SkyTech Shiva promises no Bloatware, meaning none of your limited storage is wasted.

-Connectivity-wise it has you covered on everything you can expect from a gaming PC.
+Connectivity-wise this PC has you covered on everything you can expect from a gaming PC.
 Providing 4 x USB 3.1 ports, 2 x USB 2.0 ports, a single HDMI port, an Ethernet port and audio/mic inputs, alongside a built-in Wi-Fi antenna for wireless networks which is pretty standard.

 Overall, the SkyTech Shiva is a good gaming PC.
 It offers an impressive amount of RAM and has the potential to provide some seriously high-quality gameplay.
-But it falls behind on other aspects such as storage and lack of real innovation, because of this I can’t say it is the best option within this price range.
+But it falls behind on other aspects such as storage and lack of real innovation, because of this I can’t say it is the best option for under $1000.

 CPU: AMD Ryzen 5 3600 4.0GHz | GRAPHICS: Nvidia GeForce GTX 1660 |